juliankleutgens/task2seq_T5/README.md

 - `SEED`: Random seed for reproducibility (e.g., `42`).
 - `NUM_BEAMS`: Number of beams for beam search (e.g., `15`).
 - `fined_tuned_dir`: Directory where the fine-tuned model is saved (e.g., `/home/jkleutgens/task2seq_T5/outputs/output_20240618_2121/model_files`).

+Note that if one uses an already fine-tuned model from a specific file in `fined_tuned_dir`, this overwrites the `MODEL` and also copies the mappings used for training this model.
+So, no new mapping is generated.